 Our Learning Center offers a single place where CEO's, senior executives and managers can learn everything they need to have a more meaningful conversation with their technical advisors.

-It’s no secret that the number of smartphones, tablets and other mobile devices is soaring.
-It is estimated that there are over 1 billion (with a ‘b’) smartphones currently in use, and the numbers are growing rapidly.
-At the end of 2012, approximately 13% of all Internet traffic was mobile.
+It’s no secret that the number of smartphones, tablets and other mobile devices are soaring.
+It is estimated that there are over 3 billion (with a ‘b’) smartphones currently in use, and the numbers are growing rapidly.
+Mobile users now account for approximately 50% of all website traffic.

 Does that mean that you need a separate, mobile optimized website?
-Well, the answer is a resounding maybe.
+Well, kind of.

-This is also the reason why almost all mobile websites include a link somewhere near the bottom to navigate to the traditional site, primarily for those users that would like to access the missing content through their phone.
+In some cases, the mobile version of a website will include a link somewhere near the bottom to navigate to the traditional site, for those users that would like to access the full desktop content through their phone.